This post was published on my Courgetti Spaghetti Recipe Round-Up

 I got to work chopping up all the ingredients, black olives, buffalo mozzarella, cherry tomatoes, sundried tomatoes, and basil so that they were all a fairly similar size.
 I put the pumpkin seeds in a pan to toast and got on with the chicken.
 I chopped it into chunks and fried it in a pan with a tsp of olive oil until it had browned and cooked all the way through.

 Whilst that was cooking I put on a pan of boiling water and cooked some pasta for Dan.
 I spiralised a courgette for myself and put that on to steam for a few minutes.
-I like to use this spiraliser – Spiralizer Tri-Blade Vegetable Slicer, Strongest-and-Heaviest Duty, Best Veggie Pasta Maker – it’s about £20 and so easy to use and clean that it’s worth every penny.
+I like to use this Spiralizer as it’s inexpensive and so easy to use and clean.

 At the last minute I stirred 1 tbsp of pesto through the cooked chicken and everything was ready to put together.
 All that I had to do was add half of each ingredient to the pasta and half to the courgetti (saving the pumpkin seeds for the top) and stir everything together.
 I topped the dishes with the pumpkin seeds, and a bit more fresh basil and season with salt and pepper (and optional parmesan).